beatmadsen/churn_vs_complexity/README.md

     $ gem install churn_vs_complexity

-This gem depends on git for churn analysis and [PMD](https://pmd.github.io) for complexity analysis of JVM based languages.
+This gem depends on git for churn analysis.

+Complexity analysis for Java relies on [PMD](https://pmd.github.io).
 In order to use the `--java` flag, you must first install PMD manually, and the gem assumes it is available on the search path as `pmd`.
 On macOS, for example, you can install it using homebrew with `brew install pmd`.

+Complexity analysis for JavaScript and TypeScript relies on [ESLint](https://eslint.org).
+In order to use the `--js`, `--ts`, `--javascript`, or `--typescript` flag, you must have Node.js installed.

 ## Usage